guardian/tagmanager/docs/microsites.md

 ## Microsites

-Are sections and re often used by commercial.
+Are sections and are often used by commercial.
 Unlike tags there is currently no option to delete a microsite in Tagmanager.

 Occasionally there is a request to delete a microsite in order for a redirect